Shiny White Suburban

 *

-At the nursery, I spot a beautiful Wandering Jew.
+At the plant nursery, I spot a beautiful Wandering Jew.
 A sign below it states that its name has been changed to Wandering Dude.

-The name Wandering Jew is antisemitic, the sign says, since it references the Jew who taunted Jesus on the way to Crucifixion, cursed to walk the earth until the Second Coming.
+Wandering Jew is antisemitic, the sign says, since it references the Jew who taunted Jesus on the way to Crucifixion, cursed to walk the earth until the Second Coming.

 I take the plant from its hanger to examine its purple striped leaves, looking closely for spider mites and scars.
-To avoid any trouble, I’ll just call it Lebowski.

 *

-Beautiful Wandering Jew! my Jewish friend says, pointing to my new plant.
+What a gorgeous Wandering Jew! my Jewish friend says, pointing to my new plant.

 *